Suicide Squad (Brooklyn Nine-Nine): Plot

 To help defeat Kelly's (Phil Reeves) app, Jake (Andy Samberg) has brought Chief Wuntch (Kyra Sedgwick), Captain Jason "C.J."
 Stentley (Ken Marino) and Keith "The Vulture" Pembroke (Dean Winters) for help.
-Together with Holt (Andre Braugher), Amy (Melissa Fumero), Boyle (Joe Lo Truglio), Terry (Terry Crews) and Rosa (Stephanie Beatriz), they hide on one of the Vulture's apartments to serve as the operation center.
+Together with Holt (Andre Braugher), Amy (Melissa Fumero), Boyle (Joe Lo Truglio), Terry (Terry Crews) and Rosa (Stephanie Beatriz), they hide in one of the Vulture's apartments to serve as the operation center.

 Jake's plan involves committing a fake crime, which will force Kelly to deploy his Stingray phone tracker.
 The crime will involve the fake kidnapping of C.J., as his high ranking will be enough to impact the police.
 In order to stall the investigation, the Vulture will be the lead investigator of the case and Wuntch will plant a bug on Kelly's uniform, which will expose his operation.
 However, the plan goes awry when C.J. resists the kidnapping, inadvertently exposing Jake's face, the Vulture hands Jake's hair to forensics, and Wuntch doesn't plant the bug when she sees that Holt sent Terry and Rosa to spy on her.

 Holt and Wuntch then infiltrate a police's party to plant the bug.
 However, Holt realizes that Wuntch betrayed them and is working with Kelly.
-An NYPD team then arrests the squad after the Vulture also betrays them, having been promised the position of Captain in another precinct.
+An NYPD team then arrests the squad after the Vulture also betrays them, having been promised the position of Captain in the 69th precinct.
 However, this turns out to be part of the plan, as Wuntch clones Kelly's phone to access all his confidential information, exposing his operation.
 Holt was unaware of this plan, as he would have otherwise not cooperated.
 Kelly is fired and Wuntch is temporarily promoted to Commissioner.
 The squad go to the bar to Terry's farewell party when Holt interrupts the party, saying that Wuntch made some changes in the precinct, which will allow Terry to stay.
 But Holt is demoted to traffic duty officer due to a conversation he had with Wuntch that he only spent a month as a patrolman before becoming a detective, which is in breach of NYPD rules.